Meal Planner

 Apple iOS (Safari)

-• Open the newly created Pantry icon and sign in.
+- Open Pantry from the new Home Screen icon and sign in.

 Google Android (Chrome)